Uzochukwu001/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience-Program/README.md

-# Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience-Program

-# Red-Bull-Aviators-Virtual-Experience-Program---On-premises-Sales-Analysis
+# Accenture North America Data Analytics and Visualization Virtual Experience Program (Navigating Numbers).

-## An Inferential analysis of a hypothetical dataset of randomly generated sales account from Red Bull using Microsoft Excel and Microsoft PowerPoint.
+## A systematic approach in bringing data to life with analytics & visualization using Microsoft Excel and Microsoft PowerPoint.

 This is a Virtual Experience Program found and completed on the Forage's website.
-It provided me the opportunity to step into the shoes of a typical Red Bull Sales Analytics team member and complete tasks that replicate the work done every day, learning how to perform sales accounts data analysis, how to communicate key trends/insights, how to close sales and how to overcome sales objections.
-The program is self-paced and typically takes 2-3 hours to complete.
+It helped me to dive deep into the evolving world of data; learning data basics such as data cleaning, modeling, visualization, storytelling etc. as well as understanding what a career in data analytics could look like..
+The program is self-paced and typically takes 5-6 hours to complete.
 Necessary files associated with this program were uploaded which include:

-- Certificate: This is the certificate awarded at the completion of this virtual experience program.
+- Completion Certificate: This is the certificate awarded at the completion of this virtual experience program.
+- Model PP template: This is the expected design template provided for after-analysis documentation.
+- Sample Content: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
+- Sample Location: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
+- Sample Profile: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
+- Sample Reactions: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
+- Sample Reaction Types: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
-- Model Dataset from Red Bull: This is the dataset provided for analysis.
+- Sample Session: This is a dataset provided for analysis.
+It was merged with the Sample User dataset to generate insights.
-- Model Template for PowerPoint: This is the expected design template provided for after-analysis documentation.
+- Sample User: This is the dataset provided for analysis.
+This is the fact table to which other dimension tables were merged to.
-- Red Bull Excel Project Solution: This is an excel workbook containing worksheets for the raw dataset, the transformed/cleaned dataset,pivot tables, and charts respectively.
+- Solution Social Buzz Table: This is an excel workbook containing worksheets for the merged, transformed and cleaned datasets, pivot tables, and charts respectively.
-- Model Answer(Video Recording Transcript): This is a copy of the response given to solve a Red Bull's customer concerns.

-There were two sections in the program with distinct objectives as well as associated learnable skills, viz:
+There were four sections in the program with distinct objectives as well as associated learnable skills, viz:

+1. Project Understanding: Here, I quickly got up to speed with the business problem being addressed, the project requirements and analytics team alignment.
+Practical skills gained from working on this task are Teamwork strategy and Project Planning.

+2. Data Cleaning & Modeling: Here, the datasets were properly modelled, cleaned and transformed to create valuable insights.
+Practical skills gained from working on this task are Data Understanding and Data Modeling.

-1. Account Data Analysis: Here, the dataset was analyzed to identify key trends and opportunities for sales growth and also communicate insights from the findings.
-Practical skills gained from working on this task are Data Analysis, Data Presentation, and Communication Strategy
+3. Data Visualization & Storytelling: Here, appropriate visuals were created and illustrated in details, bringing the data to life and uncovering insights for the business.
+Practical skills gained from working on this task are Data Analysis, Storytelling and Data Visualization.

-2. Overcoming Sales Objections: Here, the objections raised during the sales process were addressed using findings from the sales analysis which helped the company to close sale.
-Practical skills gain from working on this task are Sales closure, Overcoming Objections, Account Management and Communication.
+4. Data Presentation to the Client: Here, the generated insights were presented to the client for further actions.
+Practical skills gained from working on this task are Presentation, Communication and Public Speaking.

 N.B.
-All relevant data cleaning and transformation processes for the different objectives, pivot tables and charts were already carried out on the attached excel project solution workbook.
-Below are the screenshots of the various charts indicating the solutions for the different objectives.
+All relevant data merging, cleaning and transformation processes for the different objectives, pivot tables and charts were already carried out on the attached Solution Social Buzz Table workbook.
+Below are the screenshots of the various charts indicating the solutions for the data visualization, storytelling and presentation objectives: